 Setting cannot be made while driving.
-A message "Setting can only be operated when stopped" is also displayed on the dot matrix crystal display.
+A message "Setting can only be operated when stopped" is also displayed on the vehicle information display.

-The switch (a) and switch (b) are used in the setting mode to select and decide a menu.
+The ☐ switch 6 and ● switch 8 are used in the setting mode to select and decide a menu.